N-Kaplan/OOP-intro-exercises-PHP/README.md

     Same for setting a private property in ex.
 5.
 * ex.
 5: no errors when setting the Beverage class properties to private?
 * \n isn't working, what is the correct usage?
+* ex.
+7: What is a second way to access a private static property without creating an instance of the class?